Computational insights into the O2-evolving complex of photosystem II

 Mechanistic investigations of the water-splitting reaction of the oxygen-evolving complex (OEC) of photosystem II (PSII) are fundamentally informed by structural studies.
 Many physical techniques have provided important insights into the OEC structure and function, including X-ray diffraction (XRD) and extended X-ray absorption fine structure (EXAFS) spectroscopy as well as mass spectrometry (MS), electron paramagnetic resonance (EPR) spectroscopy, and Fourier transform infrared spectroscopy applied in conjunction with mutagenesis studies.
 However, experimental studies have yet to yield consensus as to the exact configuration of the catalytic metal cluster and its ligation scheme.
 Computational modeling studies, including density functional (DFT) theory combined with quantum mechanics/molecular mechanics (QM/MM) hybrid methods for explicitly including the influence of the surrounding protein, have proposed chemically satisfactory models of the fully ligated OEC within PSII that are maximally consistent with experimental results.
 The inorganic core of these models is similar to the crystallographic model upon which they were based, but comprises important modifications due to structural refinement, hydration, and proteinaceous ligation which improve agreement with a wide range of experimental data.
 The computational models are useful for rationalizing spectroscopic and crystallographic results and for building a complete structure-based mechanism of water-splitting in PSII as described by the intermediate oxidation states of the OEC.
 This review summarizes these recent advances in QM/MM modeling of PSII within the context of recent experimental studies. © 2008 Springer Science+Business Media B.V.

 Sproviero, Eduardo M.; McEvoy, James P.; Gascón, José A.; Brudvig, Gary W.; and Batista, Victor S., "Computational insights into the O2-evolving complex of photosystem II" (2008).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 983.